 Adult – R520 | Child – R280

 In the evening, we got to enjoy the famous African sunset on a champagne cruise as part of our activity.
 The cruise came with two complimentary glasses of bubbly for the guests and blankets to keep us warm as it was on an open deck.
-You are allowed to bring your own drinks although they also sell champagne on the cruise.
+You are allowed to bring your drinks although they also sell champagne on the cruise.
 We had an incredible DJ and host who kept us entertained all through the journey.

 15. Dolphin and Whale Watching

 This was an added advantage to taking on the champagne cruise.
-We got to see so many dolphins swim in the Atlantic Ocean and for the first time in my life I also saw whales!
-They are humongous to say the least and it was a sight to be hold.
+We got to see so many dolphins swim in the Atlantic Ocean and for the first time in my life, I also saw whales!
+They are humongous, to say the least, and it was a sight to behold.
 I understood how they could swallow a man like Jonah as if he was a tiny beef burger.

 16. Camps Bay